Ezard/dataloaderx/README.md

   result => result.authorId
 );

-await authorIdLoader.getDataLoader(context).load(2); // returns all books with an authorId of 2
+await authorIdLoader.getDataLoader(context).load(2); // returns an array of all books with an authorId of 2
 ```